Foundational Plans & Programs

-Two long range regional transportation plans, one for the SWRMPO area and one for the HVMPO area, make recommendations for improvements to transportation facilities and services.
-Updated every five years, the LRTP seeks to lay out investments and strategies to improve mobility in the region.
+Two metropolitan transportation plans, one for the SWRMPO area and one for the HVMPO area, make recommendations for improvements to transportation facilities and services.
+Updated every four years, the MTP seeks to lay out investments and strategies to improve mobility in the region.
 The Transportation Improvement Programs above select projects from these plans to be funded.

 A Unified Planning Work Program (UPWP) is a required document outlining transportation planning activities performed in accordance with United States Code (23 CFR Part 450.308).
 The work program serves as a guide to develop and advance the implementation of plans, programs, and projects that seek to address the eight planning factors identified in §450.306(a)).
 Such factors include, but are not limited to: preserving and improving the transportation system, enhancing mobility and connectivity, supporting economic vitality, safety and security, as well as environmental considerations.